vdivyas/IndicSynth/README.md

 # IndicSynth

-We shall soon details on how to access the dataset.
+We shall soon update details on how to access the dataset.